ImageMagick/Usage-Markdown/filter/index.md

 [![\[IM Output\]](graph_filter_box.gif)](graph_filter_box.jpg) Here is a graph of the filter's weighting function, from which you can see why it is called a '`Box`' filter.

 Basically any pixel that falls inside the 'Box' will be directly used to calculate the color of the new pixel.
-Now as the filter is only 1/2 a pixel wide, and that means for an image that is not actually being resized, only one pixel the closest pixel, will be used.
+Now as the filter is only 1/2 a pixel wide, and that means for an image that is not actually being resized, only one pixel, the closest pixel, will be used.
-In other words when no scaling is involved (or only magnification) the nearest pixel to the new location will form the color of the new pixel.
+In other words, when no scaling is involved (or only magnification), the nearest pixel to the new location will form the color of the new pixel.

-However if an image is being made smaller, more of the source image will be compressed into the bounds of that 'box'.
+However, if an image is being made smaller, more of the source image will be compressed into the bounds of that 'box'.
 The result is that more pixels will be averaged together to produce the color for the pixel in the smaller image.

-For example here is an enlarged view of a checkerboard pixel pattern as it is being slowly compressed using a '`Box`' filter.
+For example, here is an enlarged view of a checkerboard pixel pattern as it is being slowly compressed using a '`Box`' filter.

 ~~~
 convert checks_10.gif -filter box -resize 9x9  checks_box-1.gif